MH370: The Plane That Disappeared: Reception

 Richard Roeper of the Chicago Sun-Times called the series compelling, concluding its review with "So many of the theories we see explored in MH370: The Plane That Disappeared are outlandish, not fully formed, difficult to believe.
 And yet... we know something bizarre and tragic occurred."

 Philip Sledge of CinemaBlend reported that "while you shouldn’t go in expecting a great deal of answers, the questions posed throughout add a level of intrigue to the mysterious story."
 It also said that the series rating of TV-14 differs from most true crime documentaries on Netflix due to mature themes and language.

-Joel Keller of Decider said the conspiracy theories presented "are well-presented, with [investigative reporter Jeff] Wise being the 'expert' that anchors all of those theories into some aspect of reality."
+Joel Keller of Decider said the conspiracy theories presented "are well-presented, with [investigative reporter Jeff Wise] being the 'expert' that anchors all of those theories into some aspect of reality."
 It concluded "your enjoyment of this docuseries is really going to hinge on whether you bought into the theories posited by [investigative reporter] Wise, his fellow journalists and aviation experts.
 That’s really the only way that the viewing experience doesn’t become a frustrating rabbit hole of conspiracy theories and little else."

+In a Skeptical Inquirer online review, JD Sword details the flaws in the series, and describes some of the people highlighted in the episodes as "storytellers shamelessly profiting off tragedy and pushing baseless conspiracy theories."
+Sword concludes that the series is not solving a mystery, but just "telling a never-ending story".